 When games are in action, some of the top sites may also offer In Play betting across a range of markets for the game, although the availability of this differs from site to site.

 There is no doubt that the Match Result betting market is the most popular form of eFootball bet to make, as is the case with regular football betting.

 The other markets are of mixed popularity with the Over/Under goals market probably the second most popular alongside Asian handicap betting markets.

 What is eFootball in betting if it is not about betting on major tournaments?

-The most prestigious are the tournaments organized by Electronic Arts and were sanctioned up until 2023 by the football governing body FIFA and these include:
+The most prestigious are the tournaments organised by Electronic Arts and sanctioned by the football governing body FIFA and these included:

-Alongside the top-level events that are contested there are also several high-profile tournaments based on real life football tournaments and these include:
+Alongside the top-level events that were contested, there were also several high-profile tournaments based on real life football tournaments and these include:

 eFootball Partner Clubs

 It is common knowledge that professional sports teams are looking at many different ways to get involved in the esports industry and that certainly extends to soccer clubs looking at the eFootball industry.